Marcel-Graefen/Bash-Function-Collection/Resolve_Paths/README.md

 ## 🤖 Generation Note

-This project was developed with the assistance of Artificial Intelligence (AI).
-The AI helped generate the script, comments, and documentation (README.md).
-The final result was reviewed and adjusted by me.
+This project was developed with AI assistance.
+Scripts, comments, and documentation were finalized and reviewed manually.

 ---